 4. Robert Xie who bludgeoned to death his brother, his brother's wife, two children and his brother's wife's sister;

-5. Schoolgirls such as young Charlise Mutten being brutally murdered and her body dumped in a river
+5. Schoolgirls such as young Charlise Mutten being brutally murdered and her body dumped in a barrel

 COVID-19 caused prison authorities to leave prisoners in their cells, thereby deteriorating the incarcerator's mental well-being.
 The Dark Cloud of COVID-19 enabled a silver lining, as Australian State and Territory -

-A. lawmakers are now more compelled to implement other crime-Deterrent Punishments that should have been re-introduced many moons ago, because of the Baker's Dozen Unsustainable Problems within the Australian Prison System, particularly the density of reports that Jail Incarceration is a failed and costly Deterrent to committing crimes; and
+A. lawmakers were more compelled to implement other crime-Deterrent Punishments that should have been re-introduced many moons ago, because of the Baker's Dozen Unsustainable Problems within the Australian Prison System, particularly the density of reports that Jail Incarceration is a failed and costly Deterrent to committing crimes; and

-B. State treasurers no longer have the budget funds to pour into prisons because -
+B. State treasurers no longer had the budget funds to pour into prisons because -

 * health, education and transportation of taxpayers and future taxpayers is a higher priority.